 Housing is dormitory style.
 We have men's and women's dorm.
 During the peak of the season, room occupancy will vary from 2 to 4 so be prepared to share a room.

 There are shared common living areas in the dorms that all residents have access to.
 The dorms are fully furnished and there is cable television in the common areas.
 There are also kitchen facilities available with full size stoves, microwaves, and refrigerators for residents use.

 Coin operated laundry machines are also located in each dorm.

-Housing is provided at a cost of $65.00 per week.
+Housing available beginning at $65.00 per week.

 - Hotel Discount of 33% at the Island House when booked through proper reservation channels.

 - Lunch and dinner gift certificates given on the spot for a job well done!

 There are no cars on Mackinac Island.
 The main modes of transportation are horse drawn buggy and bicycle.

 All new and returning employees must arrange their own transportation to and from Mackinac Island.
 In addition, the employee must cover all relocation costs incurred.
 It will be necessary to take a ferry from the Mainland to Mackinac Island.
 The cost is about $25.00 for a round trip ticket.
 There are three ferry companies that service the Island.